November 6, 2025

 Photo: idemvmuzei.ru

-The memorial apartment museum of the Samoilov actors is the fifth branch of the St. Petersburg State Museum of Theatre and Music.
-The house was owned by the famous actor Vasily Vasilyevich Samoilov.
+The memorial house-museum of the Samoylov actors is the fifth branch of the St. Petersburg State Museum of Theatre and Music.
+The owner of the house was the famous actor Vasily Vasilyevich Samoylov.
 Today the museum is the only museum in the city devoted to dramatic actors.
-The exhibition is dedicated to the history of the remarkable dynasty of actors of the Alexandrinsky Theatre, as well as to the personality of V. V. Samoilov.
+The exhibition is dedicated to the history of the remarkable dynasty of actors of the Alexandrinsky Theater and to the personality of V. V. Samoylov.

 Photo: museumpushkin.ru

-The A. S. Pushkin Memorial Museum-Dacha is one of six branches of the All-Russian A. S. Pushkin Museum in the town of Pushkin (until 1918 known as Tsarskoye Selo).
-The dacha is recognized as a cultural heritage site of federal significance.
-The one-storey wooden building belonged to the widow of the court valet A. K. Kitaeva.
+The A. S. Pushkin Memorial Museum-Cottage is one of six branches of the All-Russian A. S. Pushkin Museum in the town of Pushkin (until 1918—Tsarskoye Selo).
+The cottage is recognized as a cultural heritage site of federal significance.
+The one-story wooden building belonged to the widow of a court valet, A. K. Kitaeva.
 In this house Pushkin rented eight rooms and lived here with his young wife from May to October 1831.
-The interiors of the rooms, recreated based on contemporaries' recollections, and the materials on display tell about the poet's life and work during this period.
+The interiors reconstructed from contemporaries' memories, as well as materials in the exhibition, tell about the poet's life and work during this period.

-The N. A. Rimsky-Korsakov Memorial Apartment Museum is located at 28 Zagorodny Prospekt, where the composer lived for the last fifteen years of his life.
+The N. A. Rimsky-Korsakov House-Museum is located at 28 Zagorodny Prospekt, where the composer lived for the last fifteen years of his life.
 Eleven of his fifteen operas were created here.
-After the deaths of Rimsky-Korsakov and his wife the apartment became communal, but the possessions and furniture were carefully preserved by the composer's descendants.
+After the deaths of Rimsky-Korsakov and his wife the apartment became communal, but the composer's descendants carefully preserved the belongings and furniture.

-Museum of Sigmund Freud's Dreams at the East European Institute of Psychoanalysis
+Museum of Dreams of Sigmund Freud at the East-European Institute of Psychoanalysis

-The Sigmund Freud Museum is located in the building of the East European Institute of Psychoanalysis.
-Lectures, exhibitions and scientific conferences are held here; objects that belonged to Sigmund Freud, materials about him and books on the history of psychoanalysis and psychotherapy are exhibited.
+The Museum of Sigmund Freud is located in the building of the East-European Institute of Psychoanalysis.
+Lectures, exhibitions and scientific conferences are held here; items that belonged to Sigmund Freud as well as materials about him and books on the history of psychoanalysis and psychotherapy are exhibited.

 Museum of Emotions